SimplifyDIY Logo

 And if those aren't good enough reasons, then using a non-registered installer can also jeopardise the validity of your home insurance, in the event of an incident caused by a faulty gas appliance.
 This is subject to the individual conditions set by your insurance company.

-All CORGI-registered installers must carry an ID card and have it available to show to you when they are working in your home.
+All Gas Safe Registered installers must carry an ID card and have it available to show to you when they are working in your home.

-The card shows that the installer is competent to do the job and details the areas of gas work in which the installer is qualified.
-CORGI has introduced the card to provide consumers with a quick and easy way of checking that the installer is registered, as required by law, and is able to carry out the requested work.
+The card shows that the installer is competent to do the job and details the types of gas work in which the installer is qualified.
+The Gas Safe Register provide the cards so that consumers have a quick and easy way of checking that the installer is registered, as required by law, and is able to carry out the requested work.

-• The card contains a photograph of the operative, their employer's trading title and the CORGI-registered installer logo.
+• The card contains a photograph of the operative, their unique license number and the Gas Safe Register logo.
+You can check that the card is valid via the Gas Safe Register website.
 The reverse of the card contains details of the different types of gas work the operative is competent to undertake.

 Further information and useful links